Oxford Brookes University

-Oxford Brookes University (formerly known as Oxford Polytechnic) is a public university in Oxford, England.
+Oxford Brookes University (OBU; formerly known as Oxford Polytechnic) is a public university in Oxford, England.
 It is a new university, having received university status through the Further and Higher Education Act 1992.
 The university was named after its first principal, John Henry Brookes, who played a major role in the development of the institution.

+Oxford Brookes University is predominantly based at a campus in Headington, Oxford.
+A second campus is located in Swindon.
+Two campuses located on the outskirts of Oxford, the Wheatley campus (originally Lady Spencer-Churchill College) and the Harcourt Hill campus, closed in 2024 and 2025 respectively, with all activities moving to Headington.